Behavioural Activation for Depression

 Learning outcomes for two days will be:

-• How common is depression and what are the factors that increase the risk for this problem
+• How common depression is and the factors that increase the risk for this problem

-• At what age is a child likely to start to shown signs of depression
+• The age at which a child is likely to start to show signs of depression

-• What other factors and problems might be present when we see a child with Depression
+• Other factors and problems that might be present when working with a child with depression

 • How to measure, assess and formulate Depression